 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following ways:

-• Where we need to perform the contract we are about to enter into or have entered into with you.
+• Where we need to perform the contract, we are about to enter into or have entered into with you.

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+• Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 • Where we need to comply with a legal or regulatory obligation.

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

-- Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.
+Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-- Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
+• Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.

 • Examples of how we use information held about you include:

 - To respond to your queries, enquiries, communication to enable us to provide the service to you, requests and complaints.
 Handling the information you send enables us to respond.
 We may also keep a record of these to inform any future communication with us and to demonstrate how we communicated with you throughout.
 We do this on the basis of our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.

 - To process payments and to prevent fraudulent transactions.
 We do this on the basis

 - If we discover any criminal activity or alleged criminal activity through our use of CCTV,

 services.
 We'll do this on the basis of our legitimate business interest.
 You are free to

 - To comply with our contractual or legal obligations to share data with law

 WHO DO WE SHARE YOUR PERSONAL DATA WITH?

 We may have to share your personal data with the parties set out below for the purposes outlined in

 Examples of the kind of third parties we work with are:

-- IT companies who support our website and other business systems.
+• IT companies who support our website and our client database systems.

-- Barristers and barrister chambers who are instructed to assist on your case.
+• Barristers and barrister chambers who are instructed to assist on your case.

-- Any experts instructed on your case such as doctors, accountants, surveyors.
+• Any experts instructed on your case such as doctors, accountants, surveyors.

 • Operational companies such as couriers and third party delivery programs that assist with courier delivery.

-- For fraud management, we may share information about fraudulent or potentially fraudulent activity in our premises or systems.
+• For fraud management, we may share information about fraudulent or potentially fraudulent activity in our premises or systems.
 This may include sharing data about individuals with law enforcement bodies.

-- We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in your country of origin or elsewhere, upon a valid request to do so.
+• We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in your country of origin or elsewhere, upon a valid request to do so.
 These requests are assessed on a case-by-case basis and take the privacy of our customers into consideration.